Moscow dashes Trump’s hope of quick peace deal after rejecting European proposal

 Andriy Yermak, Zelensky’s chief of staff, said: “We have very good progress and we are moving forward to the just and lasting peace.”

-The Ukrainian president said on Monday that he will continue to work with partners, including the US, on peace proposals as a second day of talks in Geneva got underway.
+The Ukrainian president said on Monday that he will continue to work with partners, including the US, on peace proposals as the second day of talks in Geneva got underway.

 “We all continue working with partners, especially the United States, to look for compromises that will strengthen but not weaken us,” Zelensky said via video link from Sweden, where he was attending a summit of countries seeking Russian withdrawal from Ukraine’s occupied Crimea peninsula.